 Coffee Table on the Rug

 Another divine placement is putting only your coffee table on the rug.
 Again, rug size is crucial in this case.
-This layout is an excellent choice if you have a small or narrow space available.
+This layout is an excellent choice for a small or narrow space.

 It is also better to use a small rug for this look.
-You do not want to leave too much open space to the point that the area looks empty.
+You do not want to leave too much open space, making the area look empty.
 This placement will make your room look bigger.
 Consider the interior measurements of the area for this look so that you fill the right amount of negative space.

 A Rounded Arrangement

-A rounded arrangement is modern and unique but unconventional - everybody loves round rugs!
+A rounded arrangement is modern, unique, and unconventional—everybody loves round rugs!
 You can get this look by placing all your furniture around the outside of your round rug.

-Here is some inspiration one of the team at Ruggable: "Use a round rug to highlight a section of your living room.
-If your living room is an open plan or large enough to accommodate an additional furniture grouping, a round rug can help define the space, creating a vignette or a focal point.
-Place your round rug under the furniture that you want to draw attention to."
+Here is some inspiration from the Ruggable team: "Use a round rug to highlight a section of your living room.
+If your living room is open-plan or large enough to accommodate an additional furniture grouping, a round rug can help define the space, creating a vignette or a focal point.
+Place your round rug under the furniture you want to draw attention to."

 You could even place one leg of a chair or sofa on the rug to create harmony and pull the whole design together.
 This look is a great way to get creative with your room placement.